 The LASER controlled land leveling system consists of a LASER transmitter, a signal receiver, an electrical control panel, and a solenoid hydraulic control valve.
 The LASER transmitter transmits a LASER beam, which is intercepted by the signal receiver mounted on a leveling blade attached to the tractor.
 The control panel mounted on the tractor interprets the signal from the receiver and opens or closes the hydraulic control valve, which raises or lowers the leveling blade.
 Some LASER transmitters have the ability to level the field on single or dual graded slopes ranging from 0.01 to 15 percent.

-Precision Land Leveling has been proved to be highly beneficial because it minimizes the cost of operation, ensures better degree of accuracy in much lesser time, saves irrigation water, ascertains uniform seed germination, increases fertilizer use efficiency, and resultantly enhances crop yields.
-An impact assessment study was carried out by Planning and Evaluation Cell of Agriculture Department during 2008 for its evaluation, which reveals following impacts at the farm level:
+Precision Land Leveling has proved to be highly beneficial because it minimizes the cost of operation, ensures better degree of accuracy in much lesser time, saves irrigation water, ascertains uniform seed germination, increases fertilizer use efficiency, and resultantly enhances crop yields.
+An impact assessment study was carried out by PIPIP Monitoring and Evaluation Consultants during 2018 for its evaluation, which reveals following impacts at the farm level:

-Government has provided one time financial assistance to 11,500 farmers/service providers of Punjab for procurement of LASER land leveling units.
+Government provided one time financial assistance to 11,500 farmers/service providers in the Punjab for procurement of LASER land leveling units.
+Currently Government is providing financial assistance of Rs.250,000/- per unit to the farmers/service providers in the irrigated areas of the Punjab.